Information Services & Technology

 The Institute for Women was initially designed to serve as the parent organization to represent the interests of women on campus.
-The institute is an independent body headed by a director and board of directors.
 Along with the Commission on the Status of Women, Women's Center, and Women's Studies Program, the Institute for Women engages in campus activities for the benefit of women students, faculty, and staff.

-The institute sponsors the Graduate Grant, Endowed Book Fund, and other activities to enhance the self-esteem and career success of women at the University.
-The institute prepares periodic reports on the status of women at the University and also secures Charlotte W. Newcombe Scholarship Grants for mature second-career women.
+The institute sponsors the Graduate Grant, Endowed Book Fund, and other activities to enhance success of women and other historically marginalized groups at the University.
+The institute prepares periodic reports on the status of women at the University and also secures Charlotte W. Newcombe Scholarship Grants for mature women.
 The Institute for Women offers an annual grant of $750 to a woman graduate student who is accepted into a master's degree program at West Chester University.
-Application and reference forms may be obtained on the Office of Graduate Studies website.
-For more information call Alicia Hahn-Murphy, director, at 610-436-2122 or email email@example.com.
+Application and reference forms may be obtained on The Graduate School website.
+For more information call Center for Women & Gender Equity, at 610-436-2122 or email email@example.com.
 Students can also visit the The Institute for Women website for more information.

 Under the provisions of Title 38, West Chester University is an accredited university for the education of veterans.
 The University cooperates with the Veterans Administration to see that honorably separated or discharged veterans receive every consideration consistent with either degree or non-degree admission standards.

 All veterans, certain dependents of disabled or deceased veterans, and war orphans who wish to obtain educational benefits under the appropriate public laws must register with the Veterans Affairs Office at initial registration.
-Veterans must renew their registration with this office at the beginning of each subsequent semester and each summer session.
-The Veterans Administration requires undergraduate students who are veterans to schedule at least 12 semester hours per semester in order to receive full benefits under the GI Bill; and graduate students who are veterans to schedule at least 9 semester hours per semester in order to receive full benefits under the GI Bill.
+During registration, veterans will be required to provide a current copy of their Certificate of Eligibility or Statement of Benefits (Post 9-11/Chapter 33 recipients).
+Veterans using Veteran Readiness and Employment (Chapter 31) benefits will be issued an Authorization (previously called VA Form 1905) by their Veteran Readiness and Employment Counselors.
+Additionally, veterans will be required to submit a WCU Request for Certification 30 days prior to the start of each semester for which they plan to use their entitlement.
+The Veterans Administration requires undergraduate students who are veterans to schedule at least 12 credit hours per semester in order to receive full benefits under the GI Bill® and graduate students who are veterans to schedule at least 9 credit hours per semester in order to receive full benefits under the GI Bill®.

 West Chester University is compliant with the recent passage of PA Act 11 and HB131 (referred to as the Veterans Access, Choice, and Accountability Act of 2014).

 The Greg R. and Sandra L. Weisenstein Veterans Center is located at 624 South High Street.
-The Veterans Center provides services and assistance to veterans, service members, and spouse/dependents with their transition to college.
-Services include but are not limited to Student Veteran Group (SVG) meeting headquarters, a veteran lounge and computer area, the University's VA educational certifying official, assistance with VA educational benefits, and general VA information.
+The Veterans Center serves as a resource for veterans, service members, and spouses/dependents to aid with their transition to college.
+Services include but are not limited to Student Veteran Group (SVG) meeting headquarters, a student veteran lounge, and computer area.
+Additionally, the Veterans Center provides office space for two School Certifying Officials, and an Administrative Assistant who facilitate the use of VA educational benefits and provide general VA information.

 West Chester University adheres to the guidelines set forth by the PA Act 11 and HB131 in order to demonstrate compliance with the Veterans Access, Choice, and Accountability Act of 2014.